masroorz/LinuxSOTA/README.md

 What's special about this Linux Distro?

 - Based on Ubuntu kernel
-- Best beautiful graphics similar to Mac OS
+- Beautiful graphics similar to Mac OS
 - Super fast, it only requires 4GB RAM, 20 GB Storage, Intel/AMD quad core

 ======================================================================================